• Skip to primary navigation

 • Want to prep ahead of time?
 Mix together a batch of the dry ingredients up to 3 months ahead of time and store in an airtight container or zip-top bag until needed.
 Just make sure that you use fresh baking powder in the mix, as it loses its effectiveness after 3 months.
 You can also freeze it.

-slice of sour cream chocolate cake on a plate
+forkful of sour cream chocolate cake on a white plate.

 • Use good-quality ingredients for the best flavor and texture.